maggiejamess/battleship-ai/README.md

    I played multiple rounds of the game to identify bugs and usability issues.
 After each testing phase, I collaborated with Devin to address the problems, which included fixing visual bugs, improving ship placement controls, and enhancing the AI’s behavior.

 4. **Feature Enhancements and Visual Improvements**
-   Once the initial bugs were resolved, I worked with Devin to add more detailed features—such as color-coded hits and sunk ships, manual ship placement per cell, and undo/redo functionality—to improve the overall user experience.
+   Once the initial bugs were resolved, I worked with Devin to add more detailed features—such as color-coded hits and sunk ships, manual ship placement per cell, and undo/redo functionality—to improve user experience.

 5. **Exporting the Project to GitHub**
-   After stabilizing the game, I used Devin to export the full project code into a public GitHub repository for version control, collaboration, and submission purposes.
+   After stabilizing the game, I used Devin to export the full project code into a public GitHub repository.

 6. **Documentation Creation**
-   I created a detailed README file explaining the project overview, gameplay instructions, technology stack, and setup steps to run the game locally or deploy it elsewhere.
+   I created a detailed README file explaining the project overview, gameplay instructions and steps I took to build out and finalize the game.

 7. **Bug Identification and Documentation**
-   I engaged Devin to help identify all bugs found during development and improvements made.
-This process ensured comprehensive documentation of challenges and solutions.
+   I utilized Devin to help identify all bugs found during development and improvements made.
+I asked Devin to document + share exactly what problems were identified and the fix made to them.

 8. **Creating a Formal Bug Report**
-   Leveraging the collaboration with Devin and my own notes, I compiled a thorough bug report (`BUG_REPORT.md`) that outlines each issue encountered and the corresponding fixes applied throughout the project.
+   With the collaboration with Devin and my own notes, I added a bug report (`BUG_REPORT.md`) that outlines each issue encountered and the fixes applied throughout the project.

 9. **Final Testing and Deployment**
-   Finally, I conducted end-to-end testing on the deployed game to confirm that all features worked as expected and that the AI opponent was sufficiently challenging.
+   Finally, I conducted testing on the deployed game to confirm that all features worked as expected and that the AI opponent was sufficiently challenging.
+Of the 10 times I played, I won 40% of the time.